Actions Speak Louder Than Goals: Valuing Player Actions in Soccer: Conclusion

 \section{Conclusion}

-This paper introduced an advanced soccer metric named \algoname that quantifies the performances of players during games.
-Our metric values any individual player action on the pitch based on its expected influence on the scoreline.
-In contrast to most existing metrics, our metric offers the benefits that it (1) values all types of actions (e.g., passes, crosses, dribbles, and shots), (2) bases its valuation on the game context, and (3) reasons about an action's possible effect on the subsequent actions.
+This paper introduced \repname, a language for representing event stream data that is designed with the goal of facilitating data analysis, and \frameworkname, a framework for assigning a value to each individual player action during a soccer game.
+The advantages of \frameworkname over most existing works are that it (1) values all action types (e.g., passes, crosses, dribbles, and shots), (2) bases its valuation on the game context, and (3) reasons about an action's possible effects on the subsequent actions.
 Intuitively, the player actions that increase a team's chance of scoring receive positive values while those actions that decrease a team's chance of scoring receive negative values.

-We presented \algoname as a concrete instantiation of our more general action-valuing framework named \frameworkname for use with play-by-play event data.
-Several illustrative use cases based on an analysis of the data for the top five European leagues highlighted the inner workings of \algoname.
-Furthermore, we also proposed a language for representing play-by-play event data that is designed with the goal of facilitating data analysis.

-A limitation of \algoname is its focus on valuing on-the-ball actions whereas defensive skill often manifests itself through positioning and anticipation abilities that are used to deny certain action possibilities.
-Therefore, including full optical tracking data would be an interesting direction for future research.